Aladdin (1986 film)

-Superfantagenio (also known as Aladdin) is a 1986 Italian/American fantasy comedy film, starring Bud Spencer as the Genie and Luca Venantini as Aladdin, and with Spencer's daughter Diamy participating in a secondary role as Aladdin's love interest.
+Aladdin (Superfantagenio) is a 1986 Italian fantasy comedy film directed by Bruno Corbucci. starring Bud Spencer as the Genie and Luca Venantini as Aladdin.

+The film was shot in Miami, Florida and released in December 1986 in Italy.
+Variety noted it did not perform as well as other films in the Christmas seasons at Italian theaters.

 Plot

 Al Haddin, nicknamed "Aladdin", is a 14-year-old boy who lives with his widowed mother Janet and his alcoholic grandfather Jeremiah in Miami, Florida.
 Al's mother works in a nightclub owned by Monty Siracusa, a local mobster boss who runs a citywide protection racket.
 Jeremiah wastes the little money Janet makes on alcohol and horse races.
 Al has to work part-time in an antique shop to support his family.

 Al's boss brings an old lamp, which a fisherman acquaintance of his has just salvaged from the ocean, to the store and orders Al to polish it.
 As Al rubs on the lamp, a genie suddenly appears before him and proclaims him his new master.
 Al begins to use the genie's power to fulfill some of his most eager wishes: beating up a bully and his gang, winning the affection of Patricia, his long-time crush, and riding in a real Rolls-Royce, something his late father had always dreamed of.

 The presence of the Genie and his powers begin to draw unwanted attention.
 Patricia's father, Police Sergeant O'Connor, becomes suspicious of the brand-new Rolls-Royce cars Al suddenly gets out of nowhere.
 The Genie interferes with Siracusa's illicit business, which infuriates the latter, and he is arrested twice for driving without a license.
 He escapes from jail both times by disappearing when summoned by Al, baffling the police superintendent.
 Al is kidnapped by a band of child snatchers but has to wait until the morning before the Genie comes to rescue him and the other kidnapped children because the Genie's powers only work during the day, as they have to regenerate overnight.
 The Chief of the Police learns of the Genie's mysterious abilities and orders his superintendent to bring the Genie to him.